Year 2000

 Prof. James Drife

-A very humorous after-dinner speech by James Drife, our accomplished after dinner speaking Professor of Obstetrics from Leeds, lifted the gloom somewhat; but it was sad that it was the NHS that was the main butt of his humour.
+One bright spot was a very humorous after-dinner speech by Professor James Drife, our accomplished after dinner speaking Professor of Obstetrics from Leeds, which lifted the gloom somewhat; but it was sad that it was the NHS that was the main butt of his humour!

 I learned nothing at the meeting except medicine was quite different from 44 years ago when I qualified and I suspect it will become even more different under the new “NHS commissar” Mr Alan Milburn.

 Addendum: Alan Milburn was a prominent Labour politician at the time who was involved in various aspects of the NHS including Secretary of State for Health in 1999.
-He introduced NHS Foundation Trusts in 2002 “described as a half way house between the private and public sectors” but resigned for personal reasons in 2003.
+He introduced NHS Foundation Trusts in 2002 “described as a half way house between the private and public sectors” but he resigned “for personal reasons” in 2003.

 Prof. Tony Hart